trafiklab/trafiklab.se/content/api/our-apis/sl/nearby-stops-2.md

 ## Description

 {{% warning %}}
-This API is being replaced by [SL Journey Planner v2](journey-planner-2.md) and will be shut down on the 30th of june 2025.
+This API is being shut down on the 30th of june 2025.
+It will not be replaced by any new API.
 {{% /warning %}}
 Using this API, you can find SL stops near a pair of coordinates.